-Seesaw is developed in Go language and works well on Ubuntu/Debian distro.
-It supports anycast, DSR (direct server return) and requires two Seesaw nodes.
+Seesaw is developed in the Go language and works well on Ubuntu/Debian distro.
+It supports anycast, and DSR (direct server return), and requires two Seesaw nodes.
 They can be either physical or virtual.

-Worth mentioning that Seesaw works with layer four networks, so if you are looking for layer seven load balancing then you may want to explore other option.
+Worth mentioning that Seesaw works with layer four networks, so if you are looking for layer seven load balancing then you may want to explore other options.

-An FREE advanced application delivery controller by KEMP is supported on all major hypervisor.
-You can either download and use it in your data center or deploy in cloud DC like AWS or Azure.
+A FREE advanced application delivery controller by KEMP is supported on all major hypervisors.
+You can either download and use it in your data center or deploy it in cloud DC like AWS or Azure.

-It’s free but offers a commercial level of features including below.
+It’s free but offers a commercial level of features including those below.